Rethinking your business model to consider matchmaking and networks

-According to Deloitte, there are four main business models into which almost any business fits, regardless of industry or niche.
+According to Deloitte (external link), there are four main business models into which almost any business fits, regardless of industry or niche.
 They are:

 1. Asset builders – focused on the physical side of things, companies with this model will build, develop and/or lease physical assets that they then use to make and sell physical items.
 These include many traditional businesses from manufacturing and retail to delivery and distribution, as well as real estate, construction, etc.

 2. Service providers – another more traditional business model, service providers hire employees to provide a service to customers.
 This includes doctors, lawyers, consultants, financial institutions, and even businesses like cleaning services and auto repair.

 3. Technology creators – one of the newer business models, these companies are focused on creating intellectual property such as software, analytics, pharmaceuticals, information products, Software as a Service (SaaS) companies, and so on.